sherwoodzern/ateam-workshop/day-4/exercises/README.md

 # Deploying ElasticSearch, Fluentd, Kibana (EFK)

 In this lab you will deploy EFK to your cluster using Helm.
 Navigate to the efk directory under the day-4 exercises.

+Download the ```efk``` directory from the day-4/exercises.
+You will be using Helm to install EFK.
+You need to execute the helm install from the directory immediately above the EFK directory.
+Do not be in the ```efk`` directory.

 From this location execute the following:

 ```bash